harmancheema/webDriverIOPractice/README.md

 This repo has automation for the website https://the-internet.herokuapp.com/

+The automation is written in JavaScript using WebDriverIO and mocha framework. `chai` assertions are also used.

+The reporter is `spec` and `allure`
-All the locators can be found inside the `test > pages > herokuapp` folder

-All the tests can be found inside the `test > specs > herokuapp` folder
+All locators can be found inside the `test > pages > herokuapp` folder All tests can be found inside the `test > specs > herokuapp` folder

 After cloning the repo for the first, run `npm install` to install all dependencies

-To run the tests, run the following command in the terminal: `npm test`
+- To run the tests: `npm test`

-To clean up previous results and then run the tests, run the following command: `npm run automation`
+- To clean up previous results and then run the tests: `npm run automation`

-To generate an allure-report, run the following command after running the above command: `npm run report`
+- To generate an allure-report: `npm run report`